jmartin-code/price_discount_tracker/README.md

 ## <u> Future Work: </u>
+* Add Socket.io or websocket to improve user expericne with realtime updates.

 * Add user authentication using JWT and/or OAuth.
 User will be able to see other users items, but user will only be able to update or delete their itmes.